TT-233/volatility-cone/README.md

 ## Analysis Workflow

 1. **Data Cleaning and Processing**

- - Format the retrieved S&P 500 and VIX data, ensuring consistency in the time series.
+   - Download VIX data (`^VIX`) to represent historical volatility.
- - Remove missing values and outliers, and standardize date formats.
+   - Remove missing values using `.dropna()` to ensure data consistency.

 2. **Calculate Historical Volatility Cone**

- - Calculate 1-month, 3-month, and 6-month historical volatilities using a rolling window method and annualize the results.
+   - Use 1-month (21 days), 3-month (63 days), and 6-month (126 days) rolling windows to calculate annualized historical volatilities.
- - Plot the volatility cone for each time frame to analyze the historical volatility range.
+   - Compute quantiles (10%, 50%, 90%) for each time frame to construct the historical volatility cone.

 3. **Construct Implied Volatility Cone**
+   - Retrieve SPY options data and calculate implied volatilities using the Black-Scholes model.

- - Use the VIX data to construct the implied volatility cone.
+   - Compute quantiles (10%, 50%, 90%) for implied volatility to construct the implied volatility cone.
- - Compare the implied volatility cone with the historical volatility cone to analyze differences between market expectations and historical volatilities.

 4. **Visualization**

- - Use Matplotlib to plot both historical and implied volatility cones.
- - Save the charts to the results folder.
+   - Save the results to an output folder for further analysis.

 ## Example Result

 Below is the output of the project:

 ![Volatility Cone Result](result/volatility_cone.png)

+---

+---

+---